 What you’ll need: Comfortable walking shoes and clothes.
 Don’t forget your water bottle!

 Like aerobics, dancing is a great way to be active and help with balance.
 You can find a local dance studio via Google or look for different dance classes at your local recreational facility.
 Be sure to let the dance teacher know you’re pregnant so any necessary customizing can be done for you.
+You can even belly dance!
 You can also purchase a pregnancy dance DVD or just listen to your favorite tunes at home and boogie!

 Here’s a little inspiration for you…